Do You Have a Dull Achy Pain in Your Hip?

 Hip Arthritis Symptoms

-The symptoms of hip osteoarthris can differ widely from person to person.
-This can range from very debilitating and occuring suddenly - to a mild development gradually over time.
+The symptoms of hip osteoarthritis can differ widely from person to person.
+This can range from very debilitating and occurring suddenly - to a mild development gradually over time.
 Sufferers may be experiencing few symptoms - even with obvious degeneration in their hip joint as shown on an X-ray.
 It is not unusual for someone with hip osteoarthritis to go pain-free for months or even years between episodes of greater pain symptoms.

 Hip osteoarthritis symptoms don't generally affect other areas of your body.
 They are generally localized to one area; however they can affect people in different ways.
 Some people will only have a problem with 1 side of the hip, others will have it on both the right hip and left hip; some experience gradual pain with little change over the years, others experience vast changes in a short time period.
 Sometimes the cartilage on one side of the joint will wears out much faster than on the other side.